napari/napari/README.md

 We're developing **napari** in the open!
 But the project is in an **alpha** stage, and there will still occasionally be **breaking changes** from patch to patch.
 You can follow progress on this repository, test out new versions as we release them, and contribute ideas and code.

+We're working on [detailed tutorials](./tutorials/README.md), but you can also quickly get start by looking below.

 ## installation

 **napari** can be installed on most Mac OS X and Linux systems with Python 3.6 or 3.7 by calling